robchendev/Guitardex_old/src/t/1-31/4-wrist-thump/wrist-thump.md

 #### picking a bass note while doing a wrist thump

 Place your thumb on the string you intend to pick and apply pressure as if you're about to pick.
 When you do the wrist thump, move your thumb away from the string.
-Pay attention to make sure you pick and wrist thump at the same time, as it is very easy to mistakingly first wrist thump then pick.
+Pay attention to make sure you pick and wrist thump at the same time, as it is to mistakenly first wrist thump then pick.

 #### picking other notes while doing a wrist thump